 The Pairing of Harley Race with Vader

 The self-proclaimed "Greatest wrestler on God’s green Earth," Harley Race was still wrestling during Vader’s first run in WCW, but his in-ring career was winding down.
-Once Vader began working full-time for the organization, Harley had just finished managing Lex Luger, right before he jumped ship and joined WWF, where he then morphed into the "Narcissist."
+Once Vader began working full-time for the organization, Harley had just finished managing Lex Luger, right before the native from Buffalo, New York jumped ship and joined WWF, where he then morphed into the "Narcissist."

 Dusty was confident that some of Harley’s extensive experience could improve Vader’s career and serve as guidance for the masked 450 lbs super heavyweight.
-Though in their daily relationship, because both Harley and Vader had strong and perhaps stubborn personalities, they many times clashed.
+However, because both Harley and Vader had strong and perhaps stubborn personalities, they many times clashed in their daily relationships.

-Vader compliments Harley on his accomplishments.
+Vader compliments Harley on his accomplishments though.
 "He was a grizzled ring veteran that had done just about everything you could think of in the sport.
 He wrestled around the world for every major promotion and held most of the major titles at some point."
-But with accomplishments, Vader felt like Harley had become a little set in his ways with an attitude of "it’s my way or the highway!"
+But even with these triumphs, Vader felt like Harley had become a little set in his ways with an attitude of "it’s my way or the highway!"

-Vader also set the record straight on how Harley Race would claim many times why he had been paired with him.
+Vader also set the record straight on why Harley Race often claimed he had been paired with him.
 "Harley would tell you that he wasn’t paired with me to help mentor me or help me transition out of a different style of wrestling, but instead, it was to ‘babysit Big Van Vader.’
 That’s reinventing history, and he was trying to put himself over.
 That line is total BS because, half of the time, I was looking after him just as much as he was looking after me!"

 In his book, Vader seemed hurt each time he would hear that Harley said that he was "the only man who could control the monster," and he wasn’t sure why he would say things like that.
 Vader also mentioned that they never had any heat or a real dispute about wrestling but admits that life on the road between the two didn’t go as smooth as perhaps both had hoped for, and sometimes, hilarity ensued!